PiggypediaWebApp/Final-Project/README.md

 ## Problems
 - Condition and process of split text into sentences is complicated.
 So, we can’t implement auto split sentence in time and let the user mark the end of sentence instead.
+- Hadoop cluster can't finish pig job due to memory problem in JVM.
+But can finish WorkCount example an SecondLink from homework5 without any problem.